Taylorsville, Mississippi: BBQ festival

 The Grillin' N Chillin' Barbecue Festival is a two-day event that is held each year in Taylorsville on the first weekend in November.
 The festival starts on Friday night with the barbecue teams firing up the grills to compete for various prizes.

 On Saturday morning, the town closes a one-mile stretch of Mississippi Highway 28 for the car and bike show, which features prizes and a burnout competition.
 The festival has been a great success for the town, bringing in much-needed tourism dollars and attracting barbecue cooks from all over Mississippi and the southeastern United States.

 Education

 Taylorsville Attendance Center is a public school governed by the Smith County School District.
+The Taylorsville Tartars Football Team has a total of 8 State Championships from 1991, 1994, 1995, 1998, 2002, 2017, 2019, and 2020.
+The Taylorsville Tartars Baseball Team has a total of 8 State Championships from 1990, 1997, 2006, 2011, 2013, 2014, 2021, and 2024.
+The Taylorsville Lady Tartars Softball Team has a total of 3 State Championships from 2016, 2017, and 2022.
 Taylorsville also has The First Baptist Church of Taylorsville Christian School, a K4–6th grade private school operated by the church.

 Media

 Taylorsville is served by two newspapers: The Smith County Reformer and The Post.
 Both provide news on a local level, while television and high-speed internet provides wider-scale news.
 Radio station WBBN-FM 95.9 (B95), is licensed to Taylorsville with its studios in Laurel.